History of Pomerania (1933–1945): Pomeranian Voivodeship

 The totalitarian and anti-Polish Nazi Party, led by Adolf Hitler, took power in Germany in 1933.
 By this time, the Second Polish Republic was led by Józef Piłsudski who ruled the country as an authoritarian democracy.
 Hitler at first ostentatiously pursued a policy of rapprochement with Poland, culminating in the ten year Polish-German Non-Aggression Pact of 1934.
 In the coming years, Germany placed an emphasis on rearmament, to which Poland and other European powers reacted.
 Initially Nazis were able to achieve their immediate goals of territorial expansion without provoking armed resistance; in 1938 Nazi Germany annexed Austria and the Sudetenland after the Munich Agreement.
 In October 1938, Germany tried to get Poland to join the Anti-Comintern Pact.
 Poland refused, as the alliance was quickly becoming a sphere of influence for an increasingly powerful Germany.

 Following negotiations with Hitler for the Munich Agreement, British Prime Minister Neville Chamberlain reported that, "He told me privately, and last night he repeated publicly, that after this Sudeten German question is settled, that is the end of Germany's territorial claims in Europe".
 Almost immediately following the agreement, however, Hitler reneged.
 The Nazis increased their requests for the incorporation of the Free City of Danzig into the Reich, citing the "protection" of the German majority as a motive.

 In November 1938, Danzig's district administrator, Albert Forster reported to the League of Nations that Hitler had told him Polish frontiers would be guaranteed if the Poles were "reasonable like the Czechs."
 German State Secretary Ernst von Weizsäcker reaffirmed this alleged guarantee in December 1938.

 The situation regarding the Free City and the Polish Corridor created a number of headaches for German and Polish Customs.
 The Germans requested the Free City of Danzig and the construction of an extra-territorial highway (to complete the Reichsautobahn Berlin-Königsberg) and railway through the Polish Corridor, connecting East Prussia to Danzig and Germany proper.
 Poland agreed on building a German highway and to allow German railway traffic, in return they would extend the non-aggression pact for 25 years.

 This seemed to conflict with Hitler's plans and with Poland's rejection of the Anti-Comintern Pact, his desire to either isolate or gain support against the Soviet Union.
 German newspapers in Danzig and Nazi Germany played an important role inciting nationalist sentiment; headlines buzzed about how Poland was misusing its economic rights in Danzig and German Danzigers were increasingly subjugated to the will of the Polish state.
-At the same time, Hitler also offered Poland additional territory as an enticement, such as the possible annexation of Lithuania, the Memel Territory, Soviet Ukraine and Czech inhabited lands.
+At the same time, Hitler also offered Poland additional territory as an enticement, such as the possible annexation of Lithuania, the Klaipėda Region, Soviet Ukraine and Czech inhabited lands.